mazenwahed0/clothiva_project/README.md

 - **Core & Refactor:**
   - Refactor: Cleaned up the Settings screen by removing unnecessary tiles.
-  - Refactor: Simplified theme management by removing `context_extension.dart` and relying purely on GetX (`Get.isDarkMode`).
+  - Refactor: Simplified theme management by removing `context_extension.dart` and relying on GetX (`context.isDarkMode`).
   - Refactor: Refactored `Order` logic into its own controller from `CheckoutController`.

 #### V2.2